 Collectors have many options in finding a Schoendienst card from his managerial days with the Cardinals and 1967 Topps is a beautiful example of him instructing from the dugout.
 He would manage the Cardinals to back-to-back National League pennants in 1967 and 1968 and was named Manager of the Year both years as well.

-Red's brief tenure with the New York Giants is only memorialized in the 1957 Topps set with him in a fielding pose.
+Red's brief tenure with the New York Giants is only memorialized in 1957 Topps, with him in a fielding pose.
 What Schoendienst lacked in hitting (his personal high for home runs in a season was 15), he more than made up in the field.
 His 1956 fielding percentage of .9934 would be the record for second basemen for more than 30 years.

 Red Schoendienst is one of just a handful of players to have appeared in every one of Bowman's original baseball sets.
-You can find appearances from each of Bowman's eight sets, including his 1950 Bowman card below.
-Tracking down a copy of each appearance would make an interesting collecting project for Cardinals fans.
+You can find his card in each of Bowman's eight sets, including his 1950 Bowman card below.
+Tracking down a copy of every appearance would make an interesting collecting project for a Cardinals fan.

 Compare Red's 1952 and 1953 Topps cards and you will probably notice they have nearly identical stadium backgrounds.
 This is likely St. Louis' Sportsman's Park, the home of the Cardinals, which would be renamed to Busch Stadium in 1953 and become the first of three different Cardinal stadiums named after the bottling company.